amperity/amperity-docs/amperity_reference/source/connected_systems.rst

      - |system-yes|
      - Pull any type of data to Amperity.

-       Send Apache Parquet, CSV, and TSV files to SFTP.
+       Send Apache Parquet, CSV, and TSV files using SFTP.

    * - **Shopify**
      - |system-yes|